n6ufal/n6ufal/README.md

 ## What I'm working on

-**[Letter Demon](https://github.com/n6ufal/Letter-Demon)** — A [REDACTED] automation tool built with Python and CustomTkinter, using bisect search and human-like typing simulation.
+**[Letter Demon](https://github.com/n6ufal/Letter-Demon)** — A [REDACTED] automation tool built with Python and Tkinter, using bisect search and human-like typing simulation.
 If you know what game this is for, you already know.

 **[HEADSPACE](https://alifnaufal.me)** — My little corner of the internet where I dump thoughts and everything I can’t keep in my head.